Price-to-Sales Below 1 in South Africa: 8.53% CAGR, Marginal Edge Over SPY

 Takeaway

-The currency and political risk are real and not going away.
+The currency and political risk are real.
 Any foreign investor allocating to JSE needs to factor in ZAR exposure and a higher required return than they'd demand from a developed market.

 Part of a Series